JuliaDiff/ChainRulesCore.jl/notes.md

-## Optimising rrules using Natural Pullbacks
+## Optimising rrules for the equivalent function

 The basic example layed out above was very sub-optimal.
 Consider the following (equivalent) re-write
 ```julia